GCBallesteros/quaternions/docs/dsl/overview.md

 `Point` to include orientation, enabling operations like attitude control and visualization.

+# AI?
+I had this placeholder before for the state and defaults which is pretty much explained above.
+Should we keep this as a separate file or is it better to have here on the overview.
 ### 2. [**State and Defaults**](#state-and-defaults)

 Understand the default scene elements, such as the `sat` point (representing a